japila-books/spark-sql-internals/docs/spark-sql-Analyzer-CheckAnalysis.md

 # CheckAnalysis -- Analysis Validation

-`CheckAnalysis` defines <<checkAnalysis, checkAnalysis>> method that link:spark-sql-Analyzer.adoc[Analyzer] uses to check if a link:spark-sql-LogicalPlan.adoc[logical plan] is correct (after all the transformations) by applying <<checkAnalysis-validations, validation rules>> and in the end marking it as analyzed.
+`CheckAnalysis` defines <<checkAnalysis, checkAnalysis>> method that spark-sql-Analyzer.md[Analyzer] uses to check if a spark-sql-LogicalPlan.md[logical plan] is correct (after all the transformations) by applying <<checkAnalysis-validations, validation rules>> and in the end marking it as analyzed.

 NOTE: An analyzed logical plan is correct and ready for execution.